roycechua/fast_api_simple_todo_api/README.md

 # Endpoints

+You can test these out using Postman(https://www.postman.com/) which is free.

 - GET localhost:8000/todos - returns all the todos in the todos_list.
 - GET localhost:8000/todo/{id} - returns the specific todo object
 - POST localhost:8000/todo/add - adds a todo object from your request body.